fb

 Reads

-Increase Ventilation
+Improve Ventilation

-Increasing outdoor airflow is one way to reduce indoor air pollution.
+Increasing outdoor airflow and improving ventilation is one way to reduce indoor air pollution.
 The more outdoor air you can circulate through your home, the less contaminants will stay inside.
 With modern technology, some HVAC systems are built to bring outdoor air inside while also cooling the dwelling.
 However, not all systems are equipped to do this so sometimes opening a door or window is the best way to let fresh air enter a home.

-Tip: When you are using products with extreme levels of pollutants or fumes—like paint, sanding, welding, or heating—it is best to work outside or next to a door or window.
+Tip: When you are using products with extreme levels of pollutants or fumes – like paint, sanding, welding, or heating – it is best to work outside or next to a door or window.

 Decrease Emission Sources